2ndSightLab/ai-tracker/mistake-tracker.md

 Parellel processor has a bunch of tests that were workign and suddenly do not.

+A bunch of things that were deployed with no error suddnely ahve error mesasages and no aws id.

 WHAT IS GOING ON.
 Trying to figure it all out and add some additional checks.

 # 2026-07-18